swetank01/swetank01/README.md

 #### About :

-- 🔭 I’m currently working on  9Hertz💻
+- 🔭 I’m currently working for 9Hertz💻
 - 🌱 I’m currently learning Python🐍 Sys-Architecure🏛 DevSecOps👮🏻‍ Serverless🌨  GO🏆
 - 👯 I’m looking to collaborate on OpenSource📖 & Create Small SaaS Based Product🚀
 - 🤔 I’m looking for help with Any Tech